arnavunique/wce_innovation/README.md

-This Hospital MAnagement system is build using Majorly PHP And SQL
+This **Hospital Management System** is build using Majorly **PHP And SQL**

-Steps to run the program:
+**Steps to run the program:**

-TO rum the SQL server Download XAMPP software from the given link :https://sourceforge.net/projects/xampp/
+To run the SQL server Download XAMPP software from the given link :https://sourceforge.net/projects/xampp/

-OPEN the Software and run the APACHE AND SQL SERVERS
+OPEN the Software and run the APACHE AND SQL SERVERS.

-GO TO XAMPP folder where Downloaded in your system
+GO TO XAMPP folder where Downloaded in your system.

-GO TO htdocs folder inside XAMPP folder
+GO TO htdocs folder inside XAMPP folder.

-UPLOAD the all the  FILE of your Programe in htdocs folder
+UPLOAD the all the  FILE of your Programe in htdocs folder.

-OPEN the Admin Page of MYSQL from XAMPP SERVER
+OPEN the Admin Page of MYSQL from XAMPP SERVER.

-UPLOAD your database file there
+UPLOAD your database file there.

-FINAL Step: Type URL on your Browser localhost/ name of your folder where all programe files are saved in htdocs folder of yours
+FINAL Step: Type URL on your Browser localhost/ name of your folder where all programe files are saved in htdocs folder of yours.